jupyterhub/mybinder.org-user-guide/doc/faq.rst

 Number of notebooks in a repo shouldn't have any impact on binder launch time, assuming a docker image for that repo is already built.
-It is worth noting, however, that there is a limit to the number of repos that can be active at any moment in time.
+It is worth noting, however, that there is a limit to the number of instances of a repository that can be active at any moment in time.

 Will repos that are launched often get prioritized and launch faster?
 ---------------------------------------------------------------------

-There isn't any intentional prioritization for repos that are launched frequently, however in practice the repos that launch more often will tend to launch faster.
+There isn't any intentional prioritization for repos that are launched frequently, however, in practice the repos that launch more often will tend to launch faster.
 This is because if a user pod is put on a node that doesn't already have the Docker image for that repo, then it'll have to do a Docker pull first, which takes time.
 If a repo is launched a lot, then most likely it will already be on a given node.